BACK

 A family of informal workers – My father was also just an informal business person, so you know how it goes in terms of issues of social protection – when he died, life changed completely.
 So our mother had to do some form of informal work activities to take care of us.
 Part of the work she used to do, she started coming to South Africa to sell doilies, collect second hand clothes and resell, that’s how we survived to keep going to school.
 It reached a stage when it was no longer feasible for her to cross the border, so we identified a market place Mbare Musika which is a very big one in Harare, where we sold tomatoes and other vegetables.
 So we would go to school and weekends we the older grown up ones would relieve her – myself the second born, and my brother was the eldest.
 So Saturdays and Sundays it was our duty to be at the market place selling vegetables while she was at home doing all the housework like washing the kids’ clothes.
 There are sacks that people use in Zimbabwe to carry their bulk groceries, so we would sell the sacks to people in front of big supermarkets like OK – that’s how we managed to live.

 Criminalising migrant work – Another contributing factor was that I went through a bad patch in South Africa.
 At the border we got visitor’s visas which was a problem, and I was arrested by immigration officials in Knysna at the Blue Lagoon.
-I was put in jail in George for 3 days, to be deported to Zimbabwe, that was an ugly and painful process to experience.
-From George we were taken to Lindela Repatriation Centre – that place is terrible, I was there for 9 days as they said there was a que.
+I was put in jail in George for three days, to be deported to Zimbabwe, that was an ugly and painful process to experience.
+From George we were taken to Lindela Repatriation Centre – that place is terrible, I was there for nine days as they said there was a queue.
 Life was miserable, it was a bad patch and I lost so much weight.
-You start thinking you are worthless… do you deserve this treatment?
-To be frank the Home Affairs does not mess with anyone it was a rough ride.
-If it was not for my cousin’s sister – you know South Africans believe in freedom – who heard I was there, came to speak to them and they deported me quicker.
+You start thinking you are worthless … do you deserve this treatment?
+To be frank the Home Affairs does not mess with anyone, it was a rough ride.
+Fortnately my cousin’s sister – you know South Africans believe in freedom – heard I was there, came to speak to them and they deported me quicker.
 If not for her, who knows how long I would have been there, it was quite bad.
 We had a family meeting and decided I would stop working in South Africa, and started local projects.
-One project was cross-border trading, buying goods in South Africa for resale with the third born younger brother, who had just finished high school – he was into selling vehicle parts and I assisted him.
-I then connected with a friend and started doing print broking – you source and supply business cards for example for people… It is along this road that I bumped into the ZCTU guys who were organising some informal workers, with a view of setting up an informal workers’ organisation.
+One project was cross-border trading, buying goods in South Africa for resale with the third-born younger brother, who had just finished high school – he was into selling vehicle parts and I assisted him.
+I then connected with a friend and started doing print broking – you source and supply business cards, for example, for people.
+It was along this road that I bumped into the ZCTU guys who were organising some informal workers, with a view of setting up an informal workers’ organisation.

 The vulnerability of informal workers: cross-border corruption – I have lived the experience of informal workers.
 When you cross the border post there are challenges as you are forced into corrupt activities because of ignorance – you don’t know the law, you don’t know which amount of goods to pay tax for – or how much.
 You are vulnerable so you are forced to put money in the passport for immigration officials to let you pass through with your goods.
 You pay the police as you exit the border so you can pass – along the way if you meet more police you pay the police so they don’t stop and unpack the transport with your goods – you pay so much, so that was a bad patch.
 Then you go by train to Port Elizabeth, and connect by taxi to Knysna – only when you get to the Blue Lagoon can you say you have survived.

 The challenges: difficult living and working conditions – There we lived in houses, you call them shacks or “makukus”, in one of the locations.
-There would be 5 or 6 men renting one room, and contribute towards cooking together.
+There would be five or six men renting one room, and contributing towards cooking together.
 There would be people of different characters: some may be alcoholics, some are smokers, some bring their girlfriends overnight and you are in the same room – it was an ugly lifestyle, sometimes shocking and lacking in decency.
 For the sake of earning a living, you force yourself into the system.
-Trading was high risk because business could be bad, it was good sometimes – the police would come at any time and raid you – so you have to pay them something to let you go.
+Trading was high risk because business could be bad – the police would come at any time and raid you – so you had to pay them something to let you go.
 Immigration officers would also arrest you and you have to pay them to let you go, and trade again.
 You only feel relief when you are going back home, and you have managed to raise money to take back.

 How does the power of education impact on informal workers?
 People are suffering because of a lack of knowledge, and the power of education is key to reducing these levels of vulnerabilities.
-If there was education and training when my family had started the cross – border trading project – the knowledge of how to cross the border for example, then you work from an informed position.
-The person will know how to operate in that space and their vulnerability will be reduced – it is so important, powerful and highly needed.
-Now I have a very healthy and productive educational background which is worker focused because of the courses and trainings I have attained under ZCIEA where I have benefitted from ILO, GLU just to mention a few.
+If there was education and training when my family had started the cross-border trading project – the knowledge of how to cross the border for example then you work from an informed position.
+The person will know how to operate in that space and their vulnerability will be reduced; it is so important, powerful and highly needed.
+Now I have a very healthy and productive educational background which is worker focused because of the courses and trainings I have attained under ZCIEA where I have benefitted from the ILO and the GLU, just to mention a few.

 What education activities does ZCIEA do?
 We look at the informal worker, what challenges they have, and how best they can be assisted to overcome the challenges.
-The organisation operates with a 5 pillar approach: 1 organise, 2) educate, 3) empower, 4) represent and 5) advocate – and we use these to develop educational programmes for our members with their consent – looking at what affects them and what is their priority to learn.
-Like now, informal work is criminalised in Zimbabwe and all over the world – government officials fail to understand the contribution of informal work activities to the economy, as well as employment creation.
+The organisation operates with a 5 pillar approach: 1) organise, 2) educate, 3) empower, 4) represent and 5) advocate – and we use these to develop educational programmes for our members with their consent – looking at what affects them and what is their priority to learn.
+Government officials fail to understand the contribution of informal work activities to the economy, as well as employment creation.
 Informal workers are paying for children to go to school, paying local authorities for water and electricity bills, to name a few – because of working in this economy.

-Increasing the impact of education: We translate the educational material into vernacular languages to get more mileage in the target group.
+Increasing the impact of education – We translate the educational material into vernacular languages to get more mileage in the target group.
 For example recently before the election we were doing voter education across the country using our membership structures.
-We material we used to educate the members was the most common languages English, Ndebele and Shona, depending on the region.
-Generally the literacy levels (English) is good among Zimbabweans, so it is the average language that you can use to communicate and disseminate information with many people, with exception of some deep rural areas – this is the approach that we take.
+We material we used to educate the members was in the most common languages: English, Ndebele and Shona, depending on the region.
+Generally, literacy levels in English are good among Zimbabweans, so it is the common language that you can use to communicate and disseminate information with many people, with the exception of some deep rural areas – this is the approach that we take.

-Accessing technology – online education: We have also gone the route of online education, we just have to ensure that the gadgets are available for access as we want to introduce this technology to the members.
-We want to have a project, invest in gadgets that belong to the organisation and members can use it for a form of education for example take it to a deep rural area.
+Accessing technology and online education – We have also gone the route of online education, we just have to ensure that the gadgets are available for access as we want to introduce this technology to the members.
+We want to have a project, invest in gadgets that belong to the organisation and members can use them for a form of education to take to a deep rural area, for example.
 Here we are transferring the education to the members, and including them in technology – this is the futuristic plan to introduce members to online education.
 We have a lot of youth but they are tech-savvy, so they can easily access online education.
 We must take care of all our members whose average age is over 40 + to ensure they are also included in educational activities.

-For example recently in Gweru City there was a cholera and typhoid outbreak, and the Provincial Minister declared that the street vendors trading there should be evicted, blaming them for the outbreak.
+For example, once time in Gweru City there was a cholera and typhoid outbreak, and the Provincial Minister declared that the street vendors trading there should be evicted, blaming them for the outbreak.
 The typhoid outbreak was a result of a contaminated borehole water in one of the locations, how can that be associated with someone selling cellphone gadgets in the street to earn a living?
 This is the level of criminalisation of informal workers – there were running battles between the vendors, police and local authorities in Gweru in the streets because of that statement.
-The situation further spread to the whole country where street traders are being harassed and brutalised all over.
+The situation further spread to the whole country.

-Another example: the Mayor of Harare was recently inaugurated and the first statement he makes he says they will make sure to remove vendors from the street.
+Another example: when one Mayor of Harare was inaugurated, the first statement he made he said they will make sure to remove vendors from the street.
 Why is it a priority?
-Currently in the country we have the challenge – we have no clean consistent water supply and there is no consistent refuse collection in communities.
+In the country we have challenges – for example, we have no clean consistent water supply and there is no consistent refuse collection in communities.
 There is no support from local authorities for safe trading places, like the provision of public toilets to use – you have to pay which people cannot afford, so they use whatever corner they can and this is unhygienic.
 The trading is seen as illegal spaces, and we are pushing for this to change in the new dispensation.

 What values are expressed in the work of ZCIEA?
 The spirit of Ubuntu clearly exists in Zimbabwe, especially in those who have received trade union education and training. (“Ubuntu” is term meaning “humanity”, often translated as “I am because we are”, “humanity towards others”, also used in a philosophical sense to mean “the belief in a universal bond of sharing that connects all humanity”, “solidarity”)

 What message would you like to give to educators in our global community?
 Firstly my personal message: I got my O levels but it did not end there because I got education and training which strengthened my educational levels in the trade union movement.
-Education in the trade union movement is a solid and important system which can change the life of a person, I am living proof of that – I am sharing platforms with professors doing presentations with no fear or struggle, even presenting better than them because of the trade union movement you are presenting reality issues based on the background and the space we operate in.
+Education in the trade union movement is a solid and important system which can change the life of a person.
+I am living proof of that – I am sharing platforms with professors doing presentations with no fear or struggle, even sometimes presenting better than them.
 There should not be any underestimation of a worker who has gone through the trade union movement education platform because they don’t have a university degree – is not just about degrees anymore in the world we are living in.
 It is about the education which informs a person to be equipped in the space they operate in, and they represent accordingly.